 How to Use It: Before you can use Autosteer, you must turn it on in Settings.
 Once you’re driving and the vehicle has detected the lanes and feels confident enough that it can safely enable Autosteer, it will display a grey steering wheel icon.
 Once you engage Autopilot the steering wheel turns blue (as shown in the above image, upper left).

-- Model 3 – push down the gear lever twice to enable.
+- Tesla Model 3 – push down the gear lever twice to enable.
 You will hear a positive tone, letting you know it’s active.

 - Highways and freeways – Autosteer should only be used on active highways and freeways with no cross traffic.
 Autosteer cannot detect stoplights or stop signs and while it can be used in city traffic, it is dangerous as the driver may become complacent and inadvertently drive through stoplights and stop signs.